adeelibr/deno-playground/chapter_2:mysql/README.md

 # Description

-Tutorial for this codebase can be found at freecodecamp ????
+Tutorial for this codebase can be found at https://www.freecodecamp.org/news/p/de7a850a-6d40-48a0-b6d7-8bf00ce66d10/

 This tutorial builds on top of chapter 1